Ghosting

 Why Do People Ghost?
 The Real Reasons

-Ghosting — ending a relationship by going silent instead of saying anything — has become so normalized that many people no longer question why it happens.
-But it's not random.
+Ghosting - ending a relationship by going silent instead of saying anything - has become so normalized that many people no longer question why it happens.
+But it is not random cruelty.
 People ghost for specific, identifiable reasons, most of which say far more about the ghoster than the ghosted.

 Conflict avoidance